xxiMiaxx/Fingerphoto-Dataset/README.md

-## 1220 (First and Second batch) + 1120 (Third batch) = 2340 images collected.
+### 1220 (First and Second batch) + 1120 (Third batch) = 2340 images collected.

 So during this experiment we collected 2340 fingerphoto images.
-Please let me know if you have any further questions.
-This experimant was fully personaly funded. you will find both the images and the labels in json file format that containes the coordinates to crop the exact fingerprint. i will also upload the python notebook that does the cropping for you.
+This experimant was fully personally funded. you will find both the images and the labels in json file format that containes the coordinates to crop the exact fingerprint. i will also upload the python notebook that does the cropping for you.

 This dataset is made (Truly) publicaly available for people to expand on this field and contriute their knowledge.

+#### Files order
+- This dataset is divided over 6 folders.
+- Each folder has 18 submission.
+- Each file has 40 items
+- The items are = 20 images (10 index + 10 middle) + 20 label files corresponding to each image